jrdelgado2018/GOV1347/blogs/blog2/Blog-Two.md

 The base model that this blog post will consider uses the statewide unemployment rate to predict the vote share achieved by Democrats in that state.
-We consider the vote share achieved by Democrats in this model because, as is described in this paper by \_\_\_\_, voters tend to think about the economy as an issue that Democrats “own,” as opposed to a metric upon which the incumbent should be either rewarded or punished.
+We consider the vote share achieved by Democrats in this model because, as per [Wright](https://www.jstor.org/stable/23357704), voters tend to think about unemployment as an issue that Democrats “own,” as opposed to a metric upon which the incumbent should be either rewarded or punished.
+Data on statewide unemployment rates is given by the [BLS](https://www.bls.gov/web/laus.supp.toc.htm).
 In calculating the vote share, we consider only those ballots that were cast for one of the two major parties.
 We also do not consider those elections in which a third party won more than 10% of the popular vote,